Random Stability of Random Variables: Main Results

 \subsection{Classification of $N$-stable $X$ for given $N$}

 In Theorem~\ref{thm:repr}, we classify $N$-stable distributions.
 This replicates the results \cite[Proposition 2.1, Proposition 3.1]{Anna} but without an artificial additional assumption in Remark~\ref{rmk:artificial} below.
 The $N$-stable laws are represented via a product involving a standard $N$-stable random variable, and an independent strictly $\alpha$-stable random variable.
+We impose the following conditions: